 Approximately nine billion gallons of water are withdrawn each day from the lakes, rivers, streams, estuaries and groundwaters of upstate New York (this excludes Nassau and Suffolk counties).
 Uses include public supply, thermoelectric power generation, agriculture, commercial/industrial, recreational and more.

-Water use data was calculated from 2022 water use reports submitted to DEC by all water withdrawers with the capacity to withdraw 100,000 gallons per day or more under the Water Withdrawal Reporting program.
-The total water use by category for 2022 is available (PDF).
-A document containing charts for the years 2018 through 2022 (PDF) is also available.
+Water use data is calculated from water usage reports submitted to DEC by water withdrawers with the capacity to withdraw 100,000 gallons per day or more under the Water Withdrawal Reporting program.
+Charts outlining total water use by category for reporting years 2018 through 2023 (PDF) are available online.
+Additionally, water usage reports for individual facilities can be found on DEC InfoLocator under the "Water Withdrawal Annual Reports" layer.

 Water Conservation Efforts